-Particular care must be taken to maintain and safeguard the security of personal data stored within the school's main management information system - namely Arbor with the Trust Member sites.
+Particular care must be taken to maintain the security of personal data stored within the school's main management information system.
 By its very nature, much of this information constitutes what is known as "sensitive personal data", which is subject to stringent additional restrictions within data privacy law.